hackclub/hackclub/workshops/sound_galaxy/README.md

 ![](img/final-demo.GIF)

-In this workshop, you’re going to create a galaxy out of shimmering particles that expand and move based on the sound coming from your microphone, in less than 50 lines of code.
+In this workshop, you’re going to create a galaxy out of shimmering particles that expand and move based on microphone input, in less than 50 lines of code.

 [Link to demo](https://sound-galaxy--techbug2012.repl.co)